Costello1329/cpp-mipt-2021/readme.md

 Each deadline will be stated in the correspoding readme.md file of the task.

 ### Exam:
-I will conduct an online examination: you'll have to complete an online test, solve contest and  attend the talk.
+I will conduct an online examination: you'll have to solve contest and attend the talk.
 Exam costs 40 points in total.

 ### Final mark:
 Your final mark can be calculated with this formula: `x >= 30 ? round(x / 10) : retake()` where x is your semester score.